 Want to be a hit with the kids this holiday season?
 Puppy chow (also known as muddy buddies) is the answer.

-I mean, how can you go wrong with Chex coated in chocolate and peanut butter, and dusted with powdered sugar?
+You can’t go wrong with Chex coated in chocolate and peanut butter and dusted with powdered sugar.

-General Mills, the maker of Chex cereal, officially calls the snack muddy buddies, but I grew up calling it puppy chow, so I’m sticking to that.
+General Mills, the maker of Chex cereal, officially calls it muddy buddies.
+But I grew up calling it puppy chow, so I’m sticking to that.